Share This Article

 APR’s market cap jump says this is now a business story, not just a beauty trend

 APR is now being measured like a global growth company, not simply a hot skincare label with one breakout brand.
 According to Seoul Economic Daily, APR reached a market capitalization of 15.89 trillion won last week, moving ahead of older regional beauty incumbents as investors priced in stronger U.S. and Europe expansion.
 The same report cited JP Morgan’s view that APR’s high-growth structure centered on those markets is entering a new stage, while Meritz Securities projected first-quarter revenue of 550 billion to 590 billion won.
 That is the deeper read on the TIME100 moment.
 Medicube’s rise is not being treated like a one-season social spike.
-It is being treated like a durable business model that can move revenue, margin expectations, and category leadership at the same time.
+It is being treated like a durable business model that can move revenue, margin expectations, category leadership, and retailer confidence at the same time.
+That is the kind of scale signal that forces both prestige retailers and investors to treat K-beauty more like infrastructure than trend heat.

 TIME100 changes the way K-beauty success gets measured